kubeflow/website/content/en/docs/distributions/charmed/install-kubeflow.md

 If you have fewer resources, deploy kubeflow-lite or kubeflow-edge.
 {{% /alert %}}

-Once you have a model, you can simply `juju deploy` any of the provided [Kubeflow bundles](https://charmed-kubeflow.io/docs/operators-and-bundles) into your cluster.
+Once you have a model, you can simply `juju deploy` any of the provided [Kubeflow bundles](https://charmed-kubeflow.io/docs/operators-and-bundles) into your cluster, prepending with `cs:`.
 For the _Kubeflow lite_ bundle, run:

 ```bash
 juju deploy cs:kubeflow-lite